 Lannock’s rates are based on an indicator rate called the Strata Reference Rate.
 This is an indicator rate that may change according to market and economic conditions.

-The interest rate also varies based on the amount and term of an Advance and whether it is at a fixed or variable rate.
+The interest rate also varies based on the amount and term of an Advance.

 The interest rate that applies to each Advance is the rate on the date of the Advance for the amount and term of the Advance.